simeonpashley/simeonpashley.github.io/_posts/2011-03-24-ten-website-design-mistakes-to-avoid.md

 The main goal of any profitable business website is to attract potential customers and convert them into paying customers.
 Thus, presentation is vital to the appeal of your website.
-Grab ‘em while you got ‘em, or risk losing them to your competitors.
-It’s that simple.
+Grab 'em while you got 'em, or risk losing them to your competitors.
+It's that simple.
 The best business websites combine great design with the features customers want most, to get their attention, draw them in closer and open their wallets.